-The raptor nest survey identified two non-eagle raptor nests within the one-mile buffer survey area.
-The raptor nests were unoccupied at the time of the surveys.
-The identified non-eagle raptor nest locations are included in Figure 4.
-No raptor nests were documented within the Study Area.
+The raptor nest survey identified one raptor nest within the one-mile buffer of the Survey Area and was approximately 2-foot in diameter.
+The average eagle nest is generally 4 to 5 feet wide and at least 2-4 feet deep (USFWS, 2007).
+This identified nest was too small to be utilized for bald or golden eagles.
+The raptor nest was unoccupied at the time of the survey.
+The identified raptor nest location is included in Figure 4.
+No raptor nests were documented within the Survey Area.